Why do I need Cyber Liability Insurance?

 - process payment card information as a matter of course.

-Generally cyber risks fall into first party and third party risks.
-Insurance products exist to cover either or both of these types of risk.
+Generally, cyber risks fall into the first party and third party risks.
+Insurance products exist to cover either or both of these types of risks.

 First-party insurance covers your business’s own assets.
 This may include: